obiba/mica-doc/admin/pub-configuration.rst

    * - Variable
      - Description
    * - ``defaultSearchState``
-     - The state of the Search interface when entering the page.
+     - The state of the interface when entering the search page.
 Default is showing the list of studies or the list of variables when there is only one study.
+   * - ``defaultIndividualSearchState``
+     - The state of the interface when entering the individual search page.
+Default is showing the list of individual studies or the list of variables when there is only one study.
+   * - ``defaultHarmonizationSearchState``
+     - The state of the interface when entering the harmonization search page.
+Default is showing the list of harmonization initiatives or the list of variables when there is only one initiative.
    * - ``downloadQueryEnabled``
      - Logical to show/hide the button for downloading the results of the query.
 Default is **true**, but can be restricted to users within roles or groups.
    * - ``showCopyQuery``